Otisz/laravel-eloquent-filter/README.md

 ###How to use in your controller:

-There is 3 ways to boot up filter class:
+There are 3 ways to boot up filter class:

 ```php
 // Eloquent Builder: